-The idea of possibilistic security is that an observer cannot infer from the values of low-level variables that some high variable did not have a particular value.
+The idea of possibilistic security is that an observer without knowledge of the scheduler cannot infer from the values of low-level variables that some high variable did not have a particular value.
 That is, any low output that is possible after the system starts in a state s is also possible when the system starts in any other state that is low equal to s.

 Example 2.
 It is easy to see that $P_1 = l := h$ and $P_2 = \text{if } h = 0$ then l := 0 else l := 1 fi, both are not possibilistic low secure.
-Moreover, P_3 and P_4 from Example 1, each is possibilistic low secure, but $\langle P_3, P_4 \rangle$ is not (take s and t as in Example 1). \Diamond
+Moreover, P_3 and P_4 from Example 1, each is possibilistic low secure, but $\langle P_3, P_4 \rangle$ is not (take s and t as in Example 1). \Diamond which is neither preserved under parallel composition nor under sequential composition, in general (see Example 2 and below).
+For making compositional reasoning sound, one must strengthen the definition of secure information flow until one arrives at a compositional property.
+This approach is taken, e.g., in the derivation of the strong security condition [29].
+However, the resulting composable security definitions are over-restrictive in the sense that they are violated by many programs that are intuitively secure.